arindambharati/Banana-Speak-Translator/README.md

-# neogcamp-banana-speak
+# Banana-Speak-Translator
- This is my first javascript project.
-It's a "Minion" translator app where you give input in English and it gives output in "Banana" language.
+It's a "Minion" translator web app where you can give input in English and it gives output in "Banana" language.